copious-world/copious-blog-entries/blog-services/README.md

 ## Configuring

+The following configuration file is for three services, a relay service that switches packets to endpoints from any number clients, a user manager services, and a persistence service.
+(The contact service configuration is follows after it.)
 The configuration file specifies all that will be needed to make connections, startup as a server, idenitify directories for storage, etc.  Here is an example of the configuration file:

 ```